 - the IP address of the requesting internet-enabled device,

 - the date and time of access,

-- guaranteeing a smooth connection
+- ensuring a smooth connection to the website;

-- assessing system security and stability
+- evaluation of system security and stability; and

 - other administrative purposes.

 The data is stored by the hosting provider as long as the data is still being used to ensure the legitimate interests defined above; it will then be automatically deleted.

 Below you will find details regarding data collection on our website.
 All data is transmitted securely using SSL encryption.

 In order to be able to apply for jobs with us online, we will need certain data in order to process your application.
 Only your form of address, first and last name, email address, and curriculum vitae are required.
 The legal basis for the processing of the data transmitted by you is Art.
 6 para.
 1 lit. a) GDPR in conjunction with §26 para.
 2 1 BDSG.
 We use an external service provider for our e-recruiting processes.
 We only use the data to process your initial application and during the corresponding recruiting process.